 UNH works closely with the Town of Durham and NHDOT to expand biking infrastructure in Durham.
 Recent improvements to Main Street, College Road, and others have seen bike lanes and shared lanes.
 UNH has also been expanding the bike parking on campus with standardized racks, and functional art racks across campus.

 Departmental Bike Program

 UNH has a bike share program specifically geared toward staff and faculty for travel around campus.

-UNH has had several iterations of a campus-wide bike share program, with the first being launched in 2005.
-In spring 2021, Campus Planning and the Sustainability Institute undertook an outreach campaign and survey to garner feedback on the possibility of entering into a partnership with a local business (Oyster River Cycle & Sport) to offer an expansive new iteration of a community bike share program to serve the campus and community of Durham.
-The Transportation Policy Committee approved this initiative, and though delayed because of COVID, a working group is planning for an exciting re-launch of a new UNH- and community-wide bike share in 2022.
+UNH has had several iterations of a campus-wide bike share program, the first launched in 2005.
+In spring 2021, Campus Planning and the Sustainability Institute undertook an outreach and survey campaign to get feedback on the idea of entering into a partnership with Durham business, Oyster River Cycle & Sport, to offer an expansive new iteration of a community bike share program.
+The Transportation Policy Committee approved this initiative, and in fall 2022 Cat Trax was launched!

 Support for Electric Vehicles

 In addition to finding opportunities to integrate electric vehicles (EV) into our own fleet, UNH is working toward supporting EV use by the broader community.
 In 2015 we partnered with the Town of Durham to site our first (Level 2) EV charging station on campus.
 In 2018 we passed our first policy related to the development of campus-wide EV infrastructure, which will direct future grant and direct investment plans.